CinPi7/IGTIFullStackBootcamp/Mod-II/DesenvolvendoAPIs/readMe.md

-Here we will
+Here you will find:

-- Create a project Node.js
+- Project using Node.js,
-- Manipulate files
+- Files manipulation,
-- Manipulate JSON objects
+- JSON Objects manipulation.

 It is possible to see how many cities each Brazilian state has, how long a city string name is, and more.